 Since its inception, Krav Maga has been adopted by the Israeli military as their primary means of hand to hand combat.
 Krav Maga has also been utilized in film and video games, such as the movie Eastern Promises, and the game Splinter Cell: Conviction – where Krav Maga is used by Sam Fisher.

 Both titles feature strong male leads who tackle waves of enemies trying to slice them into little pieces.
 Heck, Viggo Mortensen even fights off two big guys while wearing his birthday suit; pretty impressive to be sure.
 If you haven’t seen Eastern Promises, you’re seriously missing out.

 History of Krav Maga

-If you’re interested in learning more about Krav Maga, or perhaps even finding an instructor in your area, I highly recommend checking out the Bullshido Forums.
+If you’re interested in learning more about Krav Maga, or perhaps even finding an instructor in your area, I highly recommend checking out the official Krav Maga website.
 Many of the members seem crude, and enjoy arguing about often pointless things, but they can tell you which instructors are decent in your area.
-Like with any schooling, your milliage may vary.
+Like with any schooling, your millage may vary.